Tropical Storm Noul (2020)

-Tropical Storm Noul, also known in the Philippines as Tropical Depression Leon, was a weak, but deadly tropical cyclone that impacted central Vietnam, which had been affected by Tropical Storm Sinlaku more than one month earlier.
+Tropical Storm Noul, also known in the Philippines as Tropical Storm Leon, was a weak, but deadly tropical cyclone that impacted central Vietnam, which had been affected by Tropical Storm Sinlaku more than one month earlier.
 Noul originated from a tropical system in the Philippine Sea in September 15.
 The system was upgraded into a tropical depression later that same day by JMA, with JTWC and PAGASA following suit in 15:00 UTC, with PAGASA assigning the local name Leon to the developing tropical cyclone.
 As Leon was leaving the area of responsibility, Leon intensified into a tropical storm and was assigned the international name Noul by JMA.
 Noul would make landfall between Quảng Trị and Thừa Thiên-Huế provinces in September 18 before degenerating into a remnant low over Thailand later that day.

 Noul caused six deaths and losses of US$175.2 million in Vietnam.
 In Cambodia, Noul killed 12 people, in which 8 of them are killed by lightning strike on Battambang Province, 3 of them drowned in Preah Sihanouk and Koh Kong provinces, and a person from Pailin Province is missing and presumed dead.